SDG 1 - Strategic Initiatives

 - Food Support: Western has initiatives to address food insecurity among students, ensuring they have access to nutritious meals.

-- Transportation: A London Transit Bus Pass fee is included in all undergraduate students’ tuition.
+- Transportation: A London Transit Bus Pass is included in all undergraduate students’ tuition.
 Graduate students are part of the universal bus pass program.

 - Community Legal Services: Offers free legal advice and services to low-income people in the London community, including Western University students.